TheFrostKing/CRUD-flask-app/README.md

 # CRUD project
  CRUD web application using the FLASK framework.
+Screenshots can be found at the end.

 # What it does?
 The purpose of this project is to monitor event logs from different Windows Servers either remotely or locally.
 The file `get_logs.py` is a script which filters windows event logs and sends them to a database where a Flask application has CRUD functionality on the database: